awaismuzaffar/smart-tv-keyboard/README.md

 A **proof of concept** virtual on-screen keyboard for smart TVs that intelligently predicts the next likely characters based on user input. it simulates a TV remote control interface for intuitive and efficient text entry.

-This project showcases how predictive UX patterns can enhance keyboard navigation on devices with limited input methods like TV remotes.
+The project demonstrates how predictive UX patterns can enhance keyboard navigation on devices with limited input methods like TV remotes.

 ## Features